pete6184/Web_Scraping_Challenge/README.md

 We were tasked with scraping different websites to pull specific information and pictures related to Mars and then creating a single website to display the information we scraped.

 I wrote a python script to run the scraping code and then created a route ('/scrape') to import the python script and call the scrape function.
-I then created a new database via MongoDB to stor all of the scraped data.
+I then created a new database via MongoDB to store all of the scraped data.
 Lastly, I created an html (and .css) file to display all of the data and pictures that we scraped.

 In order to get the website to open properly you need to run app.py in a live server.